ADACS-Australia/ADACS-obs-workshop/README.md

-# ADACS-obs-workshop
+# ADACS - Introduction to computing and data science for astronomers

-Repo to collect material for the ADACS intro to computation for astronomorer's workshop
+Held at Curtin University, 13 to 15 November 2017: https://adacs.org.au/index.php/2017/10/10/introduction-to-computing-and-data-science-for-astronomers/

-We will be using an etherpad (a collaborative online document) to post challenges and information throughout the workshop.
+Throughout the workshop we will be using an etherpad (a collaborative online document) to post challenges and information throughout the workshop.
 The document also contains a chat where you can ask us questions or chat with each other: https://public.etherpad-mozilla.org/p/adacs-13-11-2017